 - Email: randall [AT] econinformatics.com

 - CV: Randall Lewis, PhD

 - Facebook: Exogenous Variation

 Formal Biographical Sketch:

-His work using “Big Data” at Yahoo has encouraged him to tackle problems involving empirical economic research at scale.
-Large-scale data can be powerful at carefully measuring statistically small but economically valuable quantities.
-The diffuse effects of advertising provides examples of this style of work, known under the name of “econinformatics.”
-The economic, conceptual, and technical skills required by this new class of problems begs a new subdiscipline: tech economics.
-Randall’s efforts include promoting the diffusion and development of this expertise within the field of economics.
+His work has required him to tackle empirical economic research at scale.
+Large-scale data can be instrumental for measuring statistically small but economically valuable quantities.
+The diffuse effects of advertising exemplify this work, which he calls “econinformatics.”
+The economic, conceptual, and technical skills required by this new class of problems has led to a new subdiscipline: tech economics.
+Randall’s efforts include promoting the diffusion and development of this expertise within the field of economics and industry.